 - They’re not happy with the food.
 Offer them a diet that they’ve evolved to eat, or at least scent what you are feeding them similarly to what they would be eating in free-living populations.

 - They’re nervous about their environment.
-Don’t put them in an enclosure that is too big where they feel threatened all the time.
-A nervous snake in the open is not worried about what's on the menu; rather, its instincts are telling it he or she is the menu!
+Don’t put them in an enclosure that's too big where they feel threatened all the time.
+A nervous snake in the open is not worried about what's on their menu; rather, its instincts are telling it he or she is the menu!